 Building for the Future of Health Sciences Education at St. John’s

 A striking new 70,000-square-foot St. Vincent Health Sciences Center will soon become the permanent home of St. John’s University’s Bachelor of Science degree in Nursing program.
 The nursing program at St. John’s is housed in the College of Pharmacy and Health Sciences—the largest provider of health-care personnel in Queens County and one of the major health-care educators in the New York City region.

-The Health Sciences Center will promote interprofessional education among existing academic programs and enable students to learn together and work as a team, similar to the real-world situation found in clinical settings.
+Work is expected to commence in the third quarter of 2021, and the building is slated to be ready for occupancy and available for students and classes by Fall 2024.
+The Health Sciences Center will promote interprofessional education amongst existing academic programs, and will enable students to learn together and work as a team, similar to the real-world situation found in any clinical setting.
 Additionally, the new Health Sciences Center will house state-of-the-art simulation facilities for students to learn in a safe and realistic clinical environment before embarking upon required clinical rotation requirements at off-campus sites.

 HECap funds are administered by the Dormitory Authority of the State of New York and are only made available to private colleges across New York State.
 The HECap program, created in 2005, seeks to support private colleges, help create construction jobs, and drive economic activity to communities that are home to private colleges.
 Schools that receive HECap grants are required to invest three dollars in institutional funds for every one dollar received in state funds.
 Since the program’s inception, HECap grants have created well over $1 billion in infrastructure spending across New York and more than 14,000 jobs, including 7,000 construction jobs that paid the prevailing wage.